Livelinndy/PeiP2_Arduino_CuriousCar/README.md

   // ...

   void setup(){
-    // on déclare les pins dont on a besoin
+    // on initialise les pins dont on a besoin
     // ...
     // on connecte la carte au Wi-Fi WiFi.begin(ssid,password);